Inmate Education

 Social and Behavioral Science (SBS)

 Social and Behavioral Science (SBS) courses help individuals identify criminal thinking and behavioral patterns by dealing with societal and personal awareness.
+Programs seek to improve the cognitive skills of the participant in order that they can lead constructive and satisfying lives.
+Programs include teaching metacognition, social skills, problem solving skills and coping strategies.
 SBS curriculum consists of programming developed based on facility needs.
-SBS courses currently include Thinking for a Change, Moral Recognition Therapy, and Why Try.
+SBS courses currently include Thinking for a Change, Decision Points, Moral Recognition Therapy, and Why Try.

 Career and Technical Education (CTE)